hokhacminhtri/nodejs-challenge-product-management/README.md

 ### Like Feature

 The like feature allows users to like or unlike a product.
 Each user can only like a product once, and the number of likes is tracked.
 The `POST /products/:id/like` and `POST /products/:id/unlike` endpoints handle the like and unlike functionality, respectively.
-The like feature uses a toggle mechanism to ensure that a user can only like a product once.